 A regular cycle of Academic Program Review is conducted to assess the business administration degree program.
 The faculty examines curriculum, course content, and learning outcomes to ensure appropriateness in the context of learning requirements and provides the review to Division stakeholders.

 - Effective written communication skills.

 - General business knowledge – to include the competencies and skills needed in core business areas and program specific courses so that Concord’s business graduates can be successful in competing with graduates of peer institutions.

-The assessments of student learning takes place in several classes including Strategic Management, Cost Management, Business Productivity Software, Business Ethics, Business Communications, and International Business.
-The table below displays the degree program learning goals and where they are directly addressed in the degree program’s core courses.
+The assessments of student learning takes place in several classes including Strategic Management, Business Productivity Software, Business Ethics, Business Communications, and International Business.